petrosh/rpgit-characters/README.md

 - Endurance measures physical determination and stamina.

-- Intelligence corresponds t o IQ.
+- Intelligence corresponds to IQ.

 - Education indicates the highest level of schooling attained.